roadtocode4u/spaceship/docs/interview/05-ReactJS/03-hard/03-hard.md

 }
 ```

-## Difference between usestate and useeffect
+## Difference between useState and useEffect

 useState is used to manage state within a component, allowing you to store and update data. useEffect is used to perform side effects in a component, such as updating the document title, fetching data, or subscribing to events.